Most Powerful Adaptogenic Herbs

 American ginseng contains chemicals that may lower blood sugar.
 This is important considering stress releases hormones that increase blood sugar.
 Therefore, the herb may help you avoid the complications of long-term high blood sugar like heart disease.

 American ginseng may also improve mental function by boosting short-term memory and enhancing cognitive function and alertness.
 The herb is further known for increasing working memory, especially in middle-aged individuals.

 Ashwagandha (withania somnifera) is an important Ayurvedic herb that Indian healers have used for centuries.

 As an adaptogen, it may control mediators of stress.
 It’s also known to reduce the hypothalamic-pituitary-adrenal (HPA) axis activity.
 This is the system responsible for regulating the stress response.

 Numerous studies indicate ashwagandha’s ability to relieve anxiety.
 This is possible because the herb reduces the levels of the stress hormone cortisol.
 This, in turn, may also improve sleep quality.

 Another renowned Asian herb, astragalus (astragalus membranaceus) has been used in traditional Chinese medicine for years.

 As an adaptogen, it curbs stress levels while helping calm the mind and body.
 It may also help individuals suffering from mood swings and nervous tension.

-Consuming astragalus can further help with sleep issues such as insomnia and interrupted sleep.
-Therefore, it can improve overall health and balance hormones for a healthier body.
+Consuming astragalus may further help with sleep issues.
+Therefore, it may improve overall health and balance hormones for a healthier body.